-Please use the buttons below to see more information on Worcester Warriors and matches between Irish and Worcester over the years.
+Please use the buttons below to see more information on Worcester Warriors and matches between Exiles and Worcester over the years.

 Halani Aulika scored a brace and Alex Gray dived over as Irish scored six tries to the visitors three.
 It puts Brian Smith’s side in pole position going into the final round next weekend which sees Irish travel to Cardiff on Friday evening.